Annaohanyan19/First-Repo/README.md

 # First-Repo
 For learning purpose
 Wake up with determination,Go to bed with satisfaction.
-I am satisfied and happy with QWALLITY team:))
+I am satisfied and happy with QWALLITY team:)).